Creating a logical replica of Amazon RDS for PostgreSQL in Managed Service for PostgreSQL

 andpassword

-: Database owner username and password.- Names and versions of PostgreSQL extensions used in Amazon RDS.
+: Name and user password of the database owner.- Names and versions of PostgreSQL extensions used in Amazon RDS.
 Uncomment and multiply the

 extension